jetemi/Exam-prep/dbms II.md

 *   **Decentralized Conceptual Database Design:**
     *   **Approach:**  **Different departments or user groups** are responsible for designing their own conceptual schemas for their specific data needs.
-    *   **Process:**
-        1.  **Requirements Gathering (Decentralized):**  Each department or user group independently gathers its own data requirements.
-        2.  **Conceptual Schema Design (Decentralized):**  Each department designs its own conceptual schema based on its specific requirements.
-        3.  **Schema Integration (Optional):**  If necessary, an integration step is performed to combine the separately designed schemas into a global schema.
-This integration can be complex and may involve resolving schema conflicts and inconsistencies.
     *   **Advantages:**
         *   **Faster Design and Development:**  Can be faster as design efforts are distributed among different teams, allowing parallel development of schemas for different departments.
         *   **Better User Involvement:**  Users are more directly involved in designing schemas that meet their specific needs, leading to better user satisfaction and buy-in.